-Whether it’s eating better, cutting down credit card debt, or finally learning Portuguese, New Year’s resolutions abound.
+Whether it’s eating better, cutting down credit card debt, or finally learning a new language, New Year’s resolutions abound.

-And, like watching the ball drop in Times Square, lighting fireworks, or other New Year’s traditions, making a New Year’s resolution is a quintessential part of the holiday.
+And, like watching the ball drop in Times Square, lighting fireworks, and other New Year’s traditions, making a New Year’s resolution is a quintessential part of the holiday.

 Though it’s great to make a resolution for the new year, it doesn’t matter unless you follow through.
 Studies show that only around 8% of people making New Year’s resolutions actually accomplish what they set out to do.